Police confirm timeline of events leading to discovery of Cardiff horror crash

 Monday, March 6

-– 12.15am: Gwent Police say officers in the area conducting inquiries discovered the Volkswagen Tiguan.
+– 12.02am: Gwent Police officers on the ground had sight of the Volkswagen Tiguan.

+– 12.15am: South Wales Police created an entry on the log detailing the Gwent discovery.